roboflow/inference/docs/workflows/workflows_compiler.md

 Since the default way for Workflow blocks to deal with the batches is to consume them element-by-element, **there is no real difference** between **batch-oriented data** and **scalars** in such case.
-Execution Engine simply unpack scalars from batches and pass them to each step.
+Execution Engine simply unpacks scalars from batches and pass them to each step.

 The process may complicate when block accepts batch input.
 You will learn the details in [blocks development guide](/workflows/create_workflow_block/), but